theohbrothers/PSModulePublisher/README.md

 ### CI settings

-Configure your project with the following CI settings.
+Configure the following CI settings for your project.

 #### Secrets